Ginger Soy Fish

 Heat up your non-stick skillet or wok with some cooking oil over medium-high heat.
 Once the oil’s nice and hot, toss in the ginger and stir it around until it turns a light golden brown.
 Once it’s done, take the ginger out and set it aside in a bowl for now.

-Once the fish is all nice and crispy, pour that sauce over it.
-You’ll notice it start to bubble—perfect!
-When that happens, turn off the heat and carefully scoop the fish onto your plate.
-Top it with those ginger strips and a handful of chopped scallions for that fresh crunch.
-Serve it up right away with some warm, fluffy steamed rice.
-Enjoy!
+Once the fish is all nice and golden, pour that sauce over.
+You’ll see it start to bubble—perfect!
+When that happens, turn off the heat and gently transfer the fish to your plate.
+Top with those crispy ginger strips and a sprinkle of chopped scallions for a fresh little crunch.
+Serve it right away with warm, fluffy steamed rice.

 Frequently Asked Questions